benjaminsoellner/quietpaper/README.md

   the `trashday.py` widget
 * `doc` - contains artifacts for this document
 * `fonts` - fonts used on the display
-* `hafasglue` - logic for the hafasglue NodeJs servlet
 * `icons` - bmps and gifs of the icons displayed on screen (only bmps are actually used in the code)
 * `log` - directory where log is stored